anthonychu/python-durable-preview/README.md

 1. Open another browser window and paste in the copied port URL.
 A default Function App page should display.
     ![Homepage](.devcontainer/media/homepage.png)

-1. In the location bar, append `/api/orchestrators/HelloOrchestrator` to the URL to trigger the *DurableFunctionsHttpStart* function and start an instance of *HelloOrchestrator*.
+1. In the location bar, append `/api/orchestrators/HelloOrchestrator` to the URL and press Enter to trigger the *DurableFunctionsHttpStart* function that then starts an instance of *HelloOrchestrator*.
     ![Start orchestration response](.devcontainer/media/http-response.png)

 1. The HTTP function should return a set of URLs.
 Open the `statusQueryGetUri` in a browser window to view the orchestrator function's status.